2024 Solar Incentives Guide for Truro, OH - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit applies to you, reach out to your local Truro solar installation expert.
+The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Truro solar panel company.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Similar to federal incentives, these can include tax credits, rebates and more.
-These solar incentives — which may be provided by the state of Ohio, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these could include rebates, tax credits and more.
+These solar incentives — which might be provided by the state of Ohio, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Truro